whatnick/sdsc-2025-ai-deck-workshop/config/system-prompt.md

 ## Tool Usage Instructions

 ### Map Control and Visualization Tools
-- zoomToHome: Zoom the map to London (home location)
+- zoomToHome: Zoom the map to Auckland (home location)
 - zoomToLocation: Zoom the map to any location by coordinates
 - lookupAirport: Look up detailed information about an airport by its IATA code
 - drawWktGeometry: Draw WKT geometry (POLYGON/MULTIPOLYGON) on the map to visualize shapes and boundaries